Quasiclassical solutions for static quantum black holes: Abstract

 \section{Abstract}

 A new form of quasiclassical space-time dynamics for constrained systems reveals how quantum effects can be derived systematically from canonical quantization of gravitational systems.
-These quasiclassical methods lead to additional fields, representing quantum fluctuations and higher moments, that are coupled to the classical metric fields.
-They describe non-adiabatic quantum dynamics and can be interpreted as implicit formulations of non-local quantum corrections in a field theory.
+These quasiclassical methods lead to additional fields, representing quantum fluctuations and higher moments, that are coupled to the classical metric components.
+The new fields describe non-adiabatic quantum dynamics and can be interpreted as implicit formulations of non-local quantum corrections in a field theory.
 This field-theory aspect is studied here for the first time, applied to a gravitational system for which a tractable model is constructed.
-Static solutions for the relevant fields can be obtained in almost closed form and reveal new properties of potential near-horizon and asymptotic effects in canonical quantum gravity.
+Static solutions for the relevant fields can be obtained in almost closed form.
+They reveal new properties of potential near-horizon and asymptotic effects in canonical quantum gravity and demonstrate the overall consistency of the formalism.